-The collection also includes one of the Library's most significant manuscripts, the 'Endeavour' Journal.
-The Journal documents Cooks first voyage including Banks' original observations of the land and people, plants and animals contributing to our understanding of Australia before European settlement.
-Banks also created one of the earliest Aboriginal word lists complied by a European.
+The collection also includes one of the Library's most significant manuscripts, the Endeavour Journal.
+The Journal documents Cook's first voyage, including Banks' original observations of the land and people, plants and animals contributing to our understanding of Australia before European settlement.
+Banks also created one of the earliest Aboriginal word lists compiled by a European.

 Acquisition of the papers